Time-multiplexed In-memory computation scheme for mapping Quantized Neural Networks on hybrid CMOS-OxRAM building blocks: Network Simulations

 \section{Network Simulations}

-To validate the proposed hardware, CNNs with multiple {(binary/ternary)} precisions are trained using QKeras \cite{CoelhoKLZNALPPS21} framework on the FMNIST dataset.
-Using thermometric encoding \cite{Rachkovskiy_2005} grayscale images are transformed into 8 channels of binary images (refer Fig.~\ref{Fig7}(a)).
+To validate the proposed hardware, CNNs with multiple {(binary/ternary)} precisions are trained using QKeras \cite{CoelhoKLZNALPPS21} framework on the FMNIST dataset {based on training algorithms discussed in \cite{Moons_2017,Hwang_2014,TWN1}.} Using thermometric encoding \cite{Rachkovskiy_2005} grayscale images are transformed into 8 channels of binary images (refer Fig.~\ref{Fig7}(a)).
 Network based on LeNet architecture\cite{LeCun_1989} used for the study is shown in Fig.~\ref{Fig7}(b).
 Training evolution curves for BNN/TNN (in terms of loss) are shown in Fig.~\ref{Fig7}(c). {Due to batchnorm-free training, optimization converges within few epochs and saturates.}

 Network simulations incorporating experimentally measured OxRAM device conductance (including C2C/D2D variability) are performed by mapping trained weights to MLC conductance state.
 Weight distributions for BNN/TNN in terms of HRS device conductance are shown in Fig.~\ref{Fig7b}(a,b) and for LRS device conductance in Fig.~\ref{Fig7b}(c,d) respectively.
 A clear separable distribution for each selected MLC state can be observed in Fig.~\ref{Fig7b}.
 HRS region states exhibit lesser current dissipation (compared to LRS region states) during READ operation for inference, leading to better energy efficiency.
 Accuracy results for simulated and ideal networks (full-precision and QNN) are summarized in Table \ref{tab1}.
 Compared to full-precision networks, the ideal BNN and TNN show an accuracy drop of $\sim$8\% and $\sim$6\% while offering memory savings of 32$\times$ and 16$\times$ respectively.
 In case of the proposed OxRAM-based BNN implementation, there is a marginal increase in the performance compared to ideal BNN that can be attributed to the imbalance resulting from synaptic weight mapping i.e. unlike symmetric `+1'/ `-1' weights, they are realized as positive conductance values relating to {LRS/}HRS distributions of the devices.
 For the proposed TNN, accuracy drop of 2\% is observed compared to an ideal TNN {in case of HRS based MLC state mapping and 4\% in case of LRS based MLC state mapping.
 This can be attributed to better separability (i.e. relative window between states `-1' and `0') in distributions exhibited for HRS MLC states as compared to LRS MLC states.} To illustrate impact on class-wise accuracy (for 10 classes in FMNIST), confusion matrices for BNN/TNN for HRS region state mapping are shown in Fig.~\ref{Fig8}(a,b) respectively.
 Similarly, confusion matrices for BNN/TNN for LRS region state mapping are shown in Fig.~\ref{Fig8}(c,d) respectively.
 It can be observed that similar classes such as (0, 2, 4, 6) with matching features exhibit more false positives compared to other classes.
 False positive count increases even further when using LRS MLC states with TNN which can be attributed to sensing region overlap as observed in Fig.~\ref{Fig6a}.